Master of Arts in Education

-The Master of Arts in Education (MAE) program is designed to fit the schedules of busy, hardworking teachers.
-We offer blended and fully online classes in the evening and during the summer to fit your schedules.
-Our required field experiences for adding licenses and endorsements are completely embedded into courses, so you don’t have to locate your own classroom or placement.
+The Master of Arts in Education in Curriculum and Instruction (MAE) program offers the option to complete a TESOL, Reading, or Professional Development strand.
+Our MAE program is designed to fit the schedules of busy teachers.
+We offer blended and fully online classes in the evening and during the summer.
+Our field experiences for adding licenses and endorsements are embedded into our graduate courses.
 We take care of all the details!

 Our program empowers teachers through study, research, and reflection.
 Our Capstone project is second-to-none.
 Teachers complete the project transformed, ready to lead and make a difference at their schools and classrooms.
 When you finish our MAE, you’ll be equipped to maximize the potential your students and your colleagues!